-Each course is programmed over one year full-time or two years part-time study in the University, involving attendance on two or three evenings per week.
-Subjects in the Master of Project Management course are normally timetabled on two evenings and one afternoon per week.
+Each course is programmed over one year full-time or two years part-time study in the University, generally involving attendance on two or three evenings per week.
+Subjects in the Master of Project Management and the Master of Built Environment (Building Conservation) courses are normally timetabled on two evenings and one afternoon per week.
 Subjects in the Master and Diploma of Landscape Planning courses are normally timetabled on three afternoons per week.
+The Master of Urban Development and Design is offered on a full-time basis only requiring predominantly day-time attendance.